London Drum

 Alternative routes include Hyde Park Corner to Lancaster Gate, Hyde Park Corner to Edgware Road and Hyde Park Corner to Bayswater

-Changing tube line at South Kensington – Changing between the Circle and District lines is on the same platform, but you must use stairs when changing between the Circle/District lines and Piccadilly line
+Changing trains at South Kensington – Changing between the Circle and District lines is on the same platform, but you must use stairs when changing between the Circle/District lines and Piccadilly line

-The journey from Paddington to Hyde Park Corner is in fare zone 1 and you’ll have to use the Circle and Piccadilly tube lines, changing trains at Gloucester Road
+This journey is in zone 1 and you’ll have to use the Circle and Piccadilly lines, changing trains at Gloucester Road

 1. From Paddington take the Circle Line